zackluckyf/SASS/readme.md

 1. Clone Repo
 2. Launch src/app using your favorite server
-3. Compare the included to SASS to the app
+3. Compare the included SASS to the app

 #SASS